Family and investigators still searching for answers on anniversary of Marshall student’s murder

 Hickman said over the years, he has talked to Leah’s friends to see if they knew anything about what happened to his daughter, but he too has come up short in finding answers.

-At the end of day Hickman said all he can do is pray someone comes forward with information and there are advances in technology to help investigators solve his daughter’s murder.
+At the end of the day, Hickman said all he can do is pray someone comes forward with information and there are advances in technology to help investigators solve his daughter’s murder.

 The father also said that if anyone has information about Leah’s case, no matter how little he or she thinks it is, to please contact the Huntington Police Department: 304 -696-5510.